VolkerSiep/SigmaMu/doc/source/api/solver/linearsolvers.rst

 Casadi solver
 -------------
-`CasADi`_ features high performant and efficient functionality for solving differential equation systems that come with control problems, and, as a very essential part of ``SiMu``, we obtain Jacobian information from the library.
-Within the ``SiMu`` solvers, we hence retrieve the system matrices as ``casadi.DM`` objects.
+`CasADi`_ features high performant and efficient functionality for solving differential equation systems that come with control problems, and, as a very essential part of ``SigmaMu``, we obtain Jacobian information from the library.
+Within the ``SigmaMu`` solvers, we hence retrieve the system matrices as ``casadi.DM`` objects.
 Though it is possible to solve smaller linear systems, these are not designed to be subject to larger computations.

 Scipy solver
 ------------